zwrose/fall2015alumdinner/README.md

-# deke-125th
+# fall2015alumdinner
-landing page with details and RSVPing for the 125th
+landing page with details and RSVPing for the Fall 2015 Alumni Dinner